Sports Study Music Kids Site and Search Games Movies Fun Kids

 Hurricanes form in the summer and fall, when the water in the ocean is warm.
 Hurricanes get their energy from the warm ocean water, which must be over 80 degrees Fahrenheit.
 Hurricanes get their high winds from spinning around the center of the hurricane called the eye.
 They spin due to the Coriolis force of the planet's spin.
 The wind is usually calm at the very center, but just outside the center steady winds of 80 to 150 miles per hour can be found.

 Hurricanes are found in certain areas of the world.
-They form in the Atlantic Ocean near the Caribbean Sea and in the Gulf of Mexico.
+They form in the Atlantic Ocean near the Caribbean Sea, off the coast of Africa, and in the Gulf of Mexico.
 They also form in the Indian Ocean where they are called Cyclones.
 In the Pacific Ocean hurricanes are called Typhoons and can threaten much of Southeast Asia.

 Tornadoes